memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 The most common and easiest approach is to **start** with a freestanding application: You'll only need a couple of files to get started.
 As with the nRF Connect SDK, Zephyr is located in a known installation directory that is configured via the environment.

-In more advanced projects you typically want to have all dependencies in your workspace and will therefore switch to a workspace application type: External dependencies will be cloned directly into your project by _West_ to avoid dependencies to local installations.
+In more advanced projects you typically want to have all dependencies in your workspace and will therefore switch to a workspace application type: External dependencies will be cloned directly into your project by _West_ to avoid depending on separate local installations.
 We'll get to that at the end of this article series.

 For now, we'll rely entirely on the [freestanding application type](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app).